datarichard/shit-happens-index/README.md

 or generalizable experience of stress, which also supports the use of generic weights.
-Others have argued the generalizability of any life event scale will be limited to the population on which the weights were developed (Dohrenwend & Dohrenwend, 1974; Zimmerman, 1983).
+Others have argued the generalizability of any life event scale will be limited to the population on which the weights were developed (B. S. Dohrenwend & Dohrenwend, 1974; Zimmerman, 1983).
 The HILDA sample on which our weights were developed was selected to be representative of Australia, but we expect the weights would be equally applicable to other developed Western nations.

 One limitation of using a life event schedule as employed here, is that events are broad and vaguely defined.
-For instance, there may be important differences in the response to divorce after an amicable seperation versus after marital conflict or infidelity (Dohrenwend, 2006).
+For instance, there may be important differences in the response to divorce after an amicable seperation versus after marital conflict or infidelity (B. P.
+Dohrenwend, 2006).
 However estimating the population response to more detailed events is difficult in the currently available datasets, in which the items recording life events are broad and ill-defined for pragmatic reasons.

-Problems in defining and sampling the relevant population for stressful life events are often present in life events research (see Dohrenwend & Dohrenwend, 1974), as post-hoc selection of people who experienced a major life event is likely to result in biased estimates.
+Problems in defining and sampling the relevant population for stressful life events are often present in life events research (see B. S.
+Dohrenwend & Dohrenwend, 1974), as post-hoc selection of people who experienced a major life event is likely to result in biased estimates.
 That is, people who experienced a significant response to the life event are more likely to be selected by such post-hoc methods, even if only because they are more likely to remember the event than someone who was unperturbed.
 One strength of the present study is the use of probabilistic sampling of the Australian population in HILDA, which avoids any selection bias of the response.
 Furthermore, the relationship